MircoBabin/KeePassCommander/README.md

 e.g. KeePassCommand.exe getnoteraw -out-utf8:mynote.txt "Sample Entry"
 - With -out-utf8, "Note" is outputted as UTF-8.
 - With -out, "Note" is outputted in ANSI codepage.

+* Advanced list titles in group
+KeePassCommand.exe listgroup <-out-utf8:outputfile or -out:> "KeePass-entry-title"
+e.g. KeePassCommand.exe listgroup -out-utf8:titles.txt "All Entries"
+- With -out-utf8, "titles" are outputted as UTF-8.
+- With -out, "titles" are outputted in ANSI codepage.
+- The queried entry note may contain the line "KeePassCommanderListGroup=true".
+  This is not recursive, only titles in the current group are listed.
+- The queried entry note may contain lines "KeePassCommanderListAddItem={title}".
+- Output is one title per line, unique sorted on titlename.
+- There is no SUCCESS or ERROR indication in the output.

 ```